AymaneLk/Web-Scraping-Job-Postings/README.md

 I wrote a python scripts, namely "main.py" and to responsibly scrape the  website "https://www.wuzzuf.net".
 And i searched about jobs related to Python posts.
 Used beautifulsoup4 package and lxml package. "main.py" is code in which it gathers informations about the job requirements such as (Job title/ Company name/ Location/ Skills/ Salary/ Post date), and generate a csv file containing these informations.

+In files you'll find a 'jobs_scrapping.csv' file, containing a preview of the results got from the script.

 This project is based on web scraping technologie using python 3.8.0.
 To work on this project you need to install: